nmattia/snack/README.md

   ghci
 ```

+Snack can be used to build, run and interact with packages.
+There is no
+**test** command as we treat test suites as we do executables, giving each test
+suite its own package description.

 ## Usage

-Snack can be used to build, run and interact with packages.

 There are two ways to tell snack about a package;
 * Use [`--package-nix`](#nix) if you need more control over your build.